10 Things You Can Do - Personal plastic management guidelines

 As a consumer you help write store policy.
 If customers want to buy in bulk, the store will provide what they ask for or lose their business.
 It may take a while, but it will work, ESPECIALLY if you convince your friends and family to do the same.

-7. Take your own containers and utensils everywhere.
+7. Take your own containers and utensils with you.

 The global pandemic and its increase in plasticware have redefined what is “cool”.
 Forks in the glove box and personal chopsticks used for sustainable sushi are now in.
 For many people, the personalized coffee mug and the well-travelled stainless steel water bottle are standard procedure now.

-Bringing your own glassware instead of using the restaurant-given plastic containers for leftovers is pretty hard-core but that will soon be mainstream, and we will laugh to think we ever did it differently.
+Bringing your own glassware instead of using the restaurant's plastic to-go containers is pretty hard-core but that will soon be mainstream, and we will laugh to think we ever did it differently.

-Bringing your own glassware instead of using the restaurant-given plastic containers for leftovers is pretty hard-core but that will soon be mainstream, and we will laugh to think we ever did it differently.
+Bringing your own glassware instead of using the restaurant's plastic to-go containers is pretty hard-core but that will soon be mainstream, and we will laugh to think we ever did it differently.

-This is the tough one to be sure - more difficult than giving money.
-But in all seriousness, if we are concerned about the water we and our children drink and the air we breathe, we need to be on it now!
+This can be challenging—sometimes even more so than donating money.
+However, if we care about the water we (and our loved ones) drink and the air we breathe, it's crucial to take action now.

-Clean Oceans International is working to provide practical plastic waste response options to be used by informed and motivated communities at local levels on a global scale.
-These communities are the front-line defenders of a sustainable life on our beautiful planet.
-It will certainly require more than one answer to a question the size of the oceans.
+COI is working to provide practical plastic waste solutions for informed and motivated local communities worldwide.
+These communities are the front-line defenders of sustainable living on our beautiful planet.
+Addressing this issue will require multiple solutions to match the scale of the problem.

-Clean Oceans International is working to provide practical plastic waste response options to be used by informed and motivated communities at local levels on a global scale.
-These communities are the front-line defenders of a sustainable life on our beautiful planet.
-It will certainly require more than one answer to a question the size of the oceans.
+COI is working to provide practical plastic waste solutions for informed and motivated local communities worldwide.
+These communities are the front-line defenders of sustainable living on our beautiful planet.
+Addressing this issue will require multiple solutions to match the scale of the problem.

 9. Support those working on your environmental goals.

-Many of us believe that we could be happy on the front lines of a favorite environmental cause, saving whales or cleaning up oil spills.
-Most environmental responses are noisy, smelly, and dangerous in the short and long term, and paychecks are as rare as that great white whale.
+Many of us believe that we could be happy on the front lines of environmental causes, saving whales or cleaning up oil spills.
+However, these efforts are often noisy, smelly, dangerous in the short and long term, and paychecks are as rare as that great white whale.

-Not everyone can do this kind of work, but the job is important.
-Monetary donations for those who fight for these principles can be equally as important.
-The size of the support is completely personal - try to make regular manageable donations that mean long term grassroots support.
-Set up autopay!
+Not everyone can do this kind of work, but it remains crucial.
+Monetary donations to those who fight for these principles are equally important.
+The size of your support is personal - aim for regular, manageable donations that provide long-term grassroots support.
+Automatic payments are an easy way to make a difference!

-Not everyone can do this kind of work, but the job is important.
-Monetary donations for those who fight for these principles can be equally as important.
-The size of the support is completely personal - try to make regular manageable donations that mean long term grassroots support.
-Set up autopay!
+Not everyone can do this kind of work, but it remains crucial.
+Monetary donations to those who fight for these principles are equally important.
+The size of your support is personal - aim for regular, manageable donations that provide long-term grassroots support.
+Automatic payments are an easy way to make a difference!

 10. Don’t be too hard on yourself.

 When something you love is in peril you do what you can to provide protection.
 Sometimes we are able to make a big difference; sometimes we are of lesser means.
-We can only do what we can, and we don’t have to do that in public, ever.
-Only you can decide what level is appropriate for you.
+We can only do what we can - only you can decide what is appropriate for you.